ADGEfficiency/adgefficiency.github.io/_posts/2019-05-01-tf2-lstm-hidden.md

 ---

-Tensorflow 2.0 is currently in alpha, which means the old ways to do things have changed.
+Tensorflow 2 is currently in alpha, which means the old ways to do things have changed.
 I'm working on a project where I want fine grained control of the hidden state of an LSTM layer.

 After a bit of hacking around I settled on the solution below (note - the TF 2.0 docs say that you should be able to pass an `initial_state` when calling the layer - I couldn't get this to work).

 ![]({{ '/assets/lstm-hidden/fig1.svg' }})

+## Using a stateful LSTM

 This solution requires using a **stateful LSTM** - stateful here means that the final states of batch `i` will be used as the initial states of batch `i+1`.
 Often this isn't the behaviour that we want (when training each batch is independent of other batches) but it is required to be able to call `tf.keras.layers.RNN().reset_states(state)`.